Park in BC (JF Bergeron photo)

 Epic mountain ranges, sparkling lakes, old-growth forests and wildflower meadows – there are hundreds of parks in BC to explore.

-The Kootenay Rockies region encompasses 4 mountain ranges – the Rockies, Purcells, Selkirks, and Monashees.
-Within these ranges, 7 national and provincial parks are UNESCO designated, "Canadian Rocky Mountain Parks World Heritage Sites."
+The Kootenay Rockies region encompasses four mountain ranges – the Rockies, Purcells, Selkirks, and Monashees.
+Within these ranges, seven national and provincial parks are UNESCO designated, "Canadian Rocky Mountain Parks World Heritage Sites."

-National and provincial parks feature amazing mountains, lakes, ancient fossil fields, old-growth rainforests, and alpine meadows renowned for their colourful displays of late-summer wildflowers.
-Whether it is a drive-in family camp, or a hike-in wilderness experience, the Kootenay Rockies region offers 4 national, and 75 provincial parks to choose from.
+Four national and more than 75 provincial parks of the Kootenay Rockies region feature amazing mountains, lakes, ancient fossil fields, old-growth rainforests, and alpine meadows renowned for their colourful displays of late-summer wildflowers.

 Show me Parks close to: